 - Agile means no governance – governance is scaled as appropriate but it still very much exists.
 Roles are clearly defined.

 - Agile is easy to implement – agile requires leadership commitment and enthusiasm from the teams.
 It’s not easy, but implemented correctly it is effective.

 Agile practices can be difficult to embed, but it is worth the effort!

 Our agile consultants are experienced in the common Agile methods & frameworks, including:

 - SAFe 4 & 5

 - Readiness & Transition Support

-We also do Hybrid PMO Training – Optimising Your Hybrid PMO Which will provide you with the skills and tools to create a value adding PMO whatever blend of agile and traditional methods are in place.
+We also provide Hybrid PMO Training – Optimising Your Hybrid PMO which will provide you with the skills and tools to create a value adding PMO whatever blend of agile and traditional methods are in place.